 The CSU/ABU joint program which started in 2018, is the first of any kind of joint/double degree collaboration mode Nigerian bachelor and above cooperation programs, the joint program between Central South University (CSU), China, and Ahmadu Bello University, Zaria (ABU), Nigeria, is characterized by providing its offshore students with comprehensive English language training which is delivered by the language teachers of CSU and which is invested with a number of learning objectives.
-To better prepare students for their overseas study and help them keep up with their daily activity in and outside the campus, the program provides several hours of traditional Chinese language classes each week in study period and, although various less traditionally Chinese teaching methods are adopted by the teachers.
+To better prepare students for their overseas study and help them keep up with their daily activity in and outside the campus, the program provides several hours of traditional Chinese language course which was delivered by a Chinese teacher, the program provides 4 hours of traditional Chinese language classes each week in study period and, although various less traditionally Chinese teaching methods are adopted by the teachers.
 Besides, a mass of different materials and academic skills are integrated into the language teaching of the joint program.
 The language and academic skills development contribute to the students' success in their study period.